Ungrounded vs. grounded thermocouples

 Ungrounded thermocouples

-When a thermocouple is ungrounded, the junction is detached from the sensor hull and electrically isolated.
 The detached junction results in slower response times compared to grounded probes.
 The electrically isolated junction prevents the signal from being interrupted by electrical noise.
 Thus the accuracy of the temperature measurement is much higher.

-At Cropster, we recommend ungrounded probes to measure your temperatures.
+At Cropster, we recommend ungrounded probes to measure your temperatures

 Grounded thermocouples

-A grounded thermocouple is a thermocouple where the junction is welded directly to the inside of the hull at the tip of the sensor which results an effective heat transfer thus faster response times.
-However, grounded thermocouples are prone to induce noise from ground loops which results in a less accurate reading.
+When a thermocouple is grounded, the junction is welded directly to the inside of the hull at the tip of the sensor which results in an effective heat transfer thus faster response times.

 These types of probes are recommended to measure the temperature of gases and liquids.